top of page

 This private residence is located in Texas hill,U.S. The architects that designed this home is Jobe Corral architects.
 The clients chose to build with rammed earth as they wanted to have something that was a strong connection to the land.
 And what is better than being close to the land than building with the land itself.
 This house is a courtyard style house and it formed with the main house, the pool and the guest wing.
 The outer layer of the house uses rammed earth and forms a protective layer for the interior of the building.
 The color and texture of the rammed earth blends very well with the land, so it really treads lightly into its environment.

-The earth Holiday home, Tuscan mountains
+The earth Holiday home, Tuscon AZ mountains

 This stunning holiday home was built to tread lightly on its location and to blend but not stand out too much from its untouched landscape.